 The Iranian saffron has four main different quality grades: Sargol, Super Negin, Negin, and Poshal.
-Super Negin is the most expensive cut of saffron for it composed of only red parts of the stigmas and owns the best quality, taste and colour.
-In contrary, Spanish saffron which is called Pancho contains red parts and also yellow parts of stigmas that reduce the quality and flavour of the saffron.
+Super Negin is the most expensive cut of saffron for it is composed of only red parts of the stigmas and owns the best quality, taste and colour.
+On contrary, Spanish saffron which is called Pancho contains red parts and also yellow parts of stigmas that reduce the quality and flavour of the saffron.

 All processes of producing saffron are by hand and humankind's love before being tested in laboratories, packed and sealed.
-Laborious harvesting process starts in mid-October annually.
+The laborious harvesting process starts in mid-October annually.
 Due to the short life of the flowers, farmers have only ten days to harvest saffron.
 Before the first rays of the sunlight come up in the sky, the perfect time to collect saffron begins.
 The best quality of saffron comes from the flowers that are picked before their petals open; thus, farmers should be very quick in the harvest.
-Farmers and their family members gather in the farm for ten ongoing early mornings to collect the flowers one by one with their hands.
+Farmers and their family members gather on the farm for ten ongoing early mornings to collect the flowers one by one with their hands.